 Who can be a thesis supervisor?

 Your official thesis supervisor must be a faculty member at UConn (including UConn Health or regional campuses).
-Assistant or Associate Professors in Residence can be thesis supervisors.
-Adjunct faculty, post-doctoral fellows, and graduate students may not serve as official thesis supervisors, although they may be directly and actively involved in your thesis process.
+Graduate students may not serve as official thesis supervisors, although they may be directly and actively involved in your thesis process.
 Your Honors advisor will need to approve your selection of thesis supervisor.

 You should consult faculty members and advisors in your field to find the best person to help guide you through the thesis process.
 Select someone you can envision working with for multiple semesters; this relationship is critical to the success of your thesis!